 RESULTS

-Mitochondrial genome sequencing and assembly
+Sequencing and assembly of mitochondrial genomes and detection of single nucleotide polymorphisms (SNPs)

 We assembled complete mitochondrial genomes of seven species belonging to the P. aurelia complex: P. biaurelia, P. tetraurelia, P. sexaurelia, P. octaurelia, P. novaurelia, P. decaurelia, P. dodecaurelia, P. quadecaurelia, and P. jenningsi.
 In addition, we analyzed previously reported complete mitochondrial genomes of P. tetraurelia and P. sexaurelia belonging to the P. aurelia complex, as well as four outgroup species: P. caudatum, P. caudatum-C026, P. multimicronucleatum, and P. multimicronucleatum-Peniche3I (Figure 1; isolates sequenced in Johri et al., 2017).
 We note that P. caudatum-C026 and P. multimicronucleatum-Peniche3I were initially sampled as individual isolates belonging to the P. caudatum and P. multimicronucleatum species (based on morphological criteria), respectively.
 However, the analysis of the mitochondrial sequences revealed that they are highly diverged from the reference strains (see below) and are therefore almost certainly separate species and were treated as such in subsequent analyses.
 For all 7 new mitochondrial genomes sequenced and assembled in this study, Illumina reads were assembled using SPAdes (Bankevich, et al. 2012), and mitochondrial contigs were identified by BLAST searches against the publicly available P. caudatum and P. tetraurelia mitochondrial sequences (see the Materials and Methods section for more details).